 The City of Hartsville, in conjunction with the South Carolina Department of Transportation (SCDOT), owns, operates and maintains a stormwater collection and conveyance system within its municipal boundary.
 Excess stormwater runoff not subjected to evaporation, transpiration or natural infiltration is collected and conveyed untreated to major outfalls through a typical system of catch basins, underground culverts and open swales/ditches.
-Starting in the southwest portion of the South Hartsville community, the Ninth Street ditch, an integral and probably the most prominent component of the stormwater system, is responsible for conveying stormwater run-off for a large area within the City.
-Starting in the southwest portion of the South Hartsville community, the Ninth Street ditch, an integral and probably the most prominent component of the stormwater system, is responsible for conveying stormwater run-off for a large area within the City.
+Starting in the southwest portion of the South Hartsville community, the 9th Street ditch, an integral and probably the most prominent component of the stormwater system, is responsible for conveying stormwater run-off for a large area within the City.
+Starting in the southwest portion of the South Hartsville community, the 9th Street ditch, an integral and probably the most prominent component of the stormwater system, is responsible for conveying stormwater run-off for a large area within the City.

 The Ninth Street ditch was originally an irrigation system for low-lying agricultural fields.
-However, as the City developed and transitioned from agricultural to dense urban uses, the City no longer relied on agricultural lands and the irrigation system was rendered obsolete but the Ninth Street ditch was repurposed and used for stormwater management.
+However, as the City developed and transitioned from agricultural to dense urban uses, the City no longer relied on agricultural lands and the irrigation system was rendered obsolete but the 9th Street ditch was repurposed and used for stormwater management.

 At present, there is no system-wide maintenance plan for the system, and improvements are done when funding is available.
 The City's Utility Crew regularly inspects and identifies needs or problem areas, and residents and property owners can report system failures.
 In recent years, no major improvements or upgrades to the stormwater management system have occurred within South Hartsville.
-The Ninth Street ditch was cleared and the ditch invert was re-established in September 2011 and again in June 2014, and the City's Utility Crew inspects and cleans storm drains using a vacuum/jet truck as warranted.
+The 9th Street ditch was cleared and the ditch invert was re-established in September 2011 and again in June 2014, and the City's Utility Crew inspects and cleans storm drains using a vacuum/jet truck as warranted.

 The City is currently in the process of digitizing the stormwater management system into a Geographic Information System (GIS) database and field crews are manually documenting the placement and location of system elements.
 GIS is a computer tool used for mapping and to store, manipulate, analyze and manage spatial and geographic data.
 Having a complete documentation of the stormwater management system will help the City identify system failures and develop effective long-term solutions.

-Figure 30: Photo from September 8, 2014 Storm event at Chaplin Circle support should be provided no later than FY2016.
+This information will also be necessary for completing the MS4 permitting process and to conduct the Stormwater Master Plan.
+Attaining the regulated MS4 permit coverage and approving a Citywide Stormwater Master Plan should be the City's top priority.
+Adequate funding resources and legislative support should be provided no later than FY2016.
 Recommendations from this study must be considerate of the environment, equity, and the provision of an acceptable level of service citywide.